 MEF17 Proof-of-Concept Showcase

-As in previous years, the part of the MEF17 event I found most impressive was the MEF hosted a Proof-of-Concept Showcase.
+As in previous years, the part of the MEF17 event we found most impressive was the MEF hosted a Proof-of-Concept Showcase.
 The PoC showcase brought together the world’s premier network operators and hardware/software vendors, all collaborating to bring together the latest networking technologies like SDN, NFV, MEF’s Lifecycle Service Orchestration (LSO) and MEF 3.0.
 The mission, of course, was to give a glimpse of how a future MEF 3.0 network might work, but also show something “cool.”

 Ciena participated in two PoCs at this year’s event; one led by our customer Windstream that showcased intelligent automation of on-demand wave services across a multi-vendor optical network, and another that included multiple carriers and vendors, as well as showcasing some other fascinating aspects.
 In this second PoC, Ciena partnered with AT&T, Colt, Orange, Amdocs, and Fujitsu to demonstrate the delivery of on-demand, MEF 3.0, enterprise and cloud services across a global virtualized multi-layer, multi-vendor, multi-provider fabric.
 The demonstration included orchestrated and automated delivery of high-performance Carrier Ethernet services from enterprise-to-enterprise across different permutations of AT&T, Colt and Orange’s network.
 One demonstration showed elastic Ethernet with automated bandwidth adjustments made in response to changes in network traffic.
 And another showed real “coolness” by having Alexa confirm, “you are now connected to AWS EU-West-1.”